inveniosoftware/rfcs/rfcs/framework-0057-declarative-python-package-definition.md

 ## Drawbacks

 The benefits of this change only becomes available on the long-term as there are no immediate benefits.
-However long-term it enables us to improve and automate our dependency management that continue to be a major source of disruptions to the development.
+However long-term it enables us to improve and automate our dependency management which continues to be a major source of disruptions to development.

 ## Resources/Timeline